dillagr/dillagr.github.io/port-forwarding/index.md

 ## **_DISCLAIMER_**
 The steps outlined here may cause disruption to your internet connectivity and may void the warranty of your router.
 I will not be liable for any damage or disruption caused. **Proceed at your own risk!**

-If this guide has helped you in any way and you want to show appreciation for the assistance, buy me coffee by sending me some crypto.
+If this guide has helped you in any way and you want to show appreciation for the assistance, buy me coffee by sending some crypto.

 ```
  HNT | 133wDhn3StHDRnA4k3tTniJMQcsjzptiaUVkVBHtYnCeh41wi6u